 Rotten Tomatoes rating 46%

 Keanu Reeves is a stereotypical degenerate sports bettor with debts to cliché unsavoury characters who has to coach a stereotypical underprivileged minority little league team from the projects.
 Everything that follows is painfully clichéd and obvious.

 Worst.
 Movie.
 Ever.

-This flick does have more likable characters than most of the others that follow the same formula though.
+This flick does have more likeable characters than most of the others that follow the same formula though